Lee Summers

-Lee Summers (born 1958) is an American acting teacher, actor, singer, librettist, composer, director and theatre producer.
+Lee Summers (born 1958 in Nashville, Tennessee) is an American actor, singer, librettist, composer, director and theatre producer.
+He is also an acting teacher at New York University.
 He is known for creating and producing Off-Broadway's From My Hometown.

 As a director, Summers is a two-time winner of both the 2022 and 2018 Audelco Awards for 'Best Director of a Musical' for "Ella, First Lady of Song" and for "On Kentucky Avenue," respectively.
 As an actor, Summers made his Broadway debut in the original production of Dreamgirls.
 His one-person show Winds of Change garnered him the 2010 "Best Entertainer" Bistro Award.
 In 2018 he was nominated for an Audelco Award for 'Best Featured Actor in a Musical,' for "On Kentucky Avenue."
 Summers has appeared in numerous TV/Film roles, such as Core FOI (Fruit of Islam) in Malcolm X starring Denzel Washington, a neurosurgeon on Law & Order; a turn-of-the-century cook on Boardwalk Empire, and as a Police Sergeant, opposite Tom Selleck on Blue Bloods.